 Scholl Center programs encourage research in American history, literature, and culture in areas where the Newberry’s collections are strong.
-The Center’s Current Programs include a variety of institutes, conferences, and professional development workshops.
+The center’s programs include a variety of institutes, conferences, and professional development workshops.

-The Scholl Center’s longest running program is its seminar series.
-For decades, the Center has sponsored seminars on major themes in American history, literature, and culture.
+The Dr. William M. Scholl Center for American History and Culture’s longest running program is its seminar series.
+For decades, the center has sponsored seminars on major themes in American history, literature, and culture.
 In cooperation with Chicago-area university departments and institutes, scholars gather at the Newberry to discuss ongoing research in a workshop format.
-The Center’s current seminars are:

 - American Art and Visual Culture

 - American Political Thought

 - Borderlands and Latino/a Studies

 - Urban History Dissertation Group

 The 2015-2016 Call for Proposals is open until May 1st, 2015 (with the exception of the Urban History Dissertation Group–open until May 15).
 Further information may be downloaded on page of the seminar which interests you.

 Scholl Center seminars are supported by a number of generous sponsors.

 In previous years, the Scholl Center also sponsored seminars on Religious History; Rural History; Sport and Culture; and Technology, Politics, and Culture.
 These seminars are currently on hiatus.